 - Discuss how to select the best organizer for different types of questions.

 - Model and provide explicit instruction on how to create the organizers on their own.

 - Present the students with situations to do so independently.

-I have created a collection of teacher-friendly (no prep and low ink) downloadable, thematic graphic organizers The themed topics increase student interest and motivation.
-Best of all they can be used with ANY book so you can use the same organizer multiple times.
+I have created a collection of graphic organizers.
+The themed topics increase student interest and motivation.
+Best of all, they can be used with ANY book.
+This allows you to use the same organizer multiple times.
 Students may complete the same organizer, but with different books at their own reading level for simple modify learning.
 Each packet includes 20 graphic organizers designed to be use to teach…

 - story mapping

 - identifying facts